netdata/netdata/docs/guides/monitor/raspberry-pi-anomaly-detection.md

 # Unsupervised anomaly detection for Raspberry Pi monitoring

-We love IoT and Edge at Netdata, we also love machine learning and using technology like this to ease the pain of monitoring increasingly complex systems.
-So we were quite excited recently when we began to explore what might be involved in enabling our Python-based [anomalies collector](/collectors/python.d.plugin/anomalies/README.md) on a Raspberry Pi.
-To our surprise and delight, it's actually quite straightforward, read on to learn what’s involved (spoiler - it’s just a couple of extra commands that will make you feel like a pro).
+We love IoT and edge at Netdata, we also love machine learning.
+Even better if we can combine the two to ease the pain of monitoring increasingly complex systems.

+We recently explored what might be involved in enabling our Python-based [anomalies collector](/collectors/python.d.plugin/anomalies/README.md) on a Raspberry Pi.
+To our delight, it's actually quite straightforward!

+Read on to learn all the steps and enable unsupervised anomaly detection on your on Raspberry Pi(s).

+> Spoiler: It's just a couple of extra commands that will make you feel like a pro.

 ## What you need to get started